Budget Travel – Singapore

 Taxi – Grab is popular in Singapore and might be the only option late at night.
 We were never in a situation where we had to take a taxi, although I checked the app a couple of times.
 It never quoted for anything more than 15 SGD.

 As mentioned in my previous post we are very grateful to our amazing host Nizar who kindly agreed to host us in his flat absolutely free of charge in Singapore and showed us around.
-For those travellers who don’t want to go through the hassle of finding someone on couchsurfing the most viable option will be staying at one of the hostels.
+For travellers uncomfortable or unwilling to use couchsurfing the most viable option will be staying at one of the hostels.

-Hostel – A bed in most of places can be found for around 15-20 SGD or around £10 although more expensive options are of course also available.
+Hostel – A bed in most of places can be found for around 15-20 SGD or around £10.
+More expensive options are of course also available.

 Location is a bit less of a priority in Singapore in my opinion as public transport is both cheap and convenient to use.
 We lived close to the airport and far away (relatively) from the city centre and it was not a problem as we used metro (MRT) for getting to places anyway.
 Safety is not an issue as Singapore is considered a very safe place.